ballerina-platform/module-ballerina-file/file-ballerina/Module.md

 ## Overview

-This module provides APIs which perform file, file path, and directory operations and a `Directory Listener` which is used to listen a directory in the local file system.
+This module provides APIs, which perform file, file path, and directory operations, and a `Directory Listener`, which is used to listen to a directory in the local file system.

-This provide the interface to create, delete, rename the file/directory, retrieve metadata of the given file, and manipulate filename paths in a way compatible according to the target operating system-defined file paths.
+This provides the interface to create, delete, rename the file/directory, retrieve metadata of the given file, and manipulate the filename paths in a way that is compatible according to the target  file paths defined by the operating system.

-The path of the file/directory needs to be defined with either forward slashes or backslashes depending on the operating system.
+The path of the file/directory needs to be defined with either forward slashes or back slashes depending on the operating system.

 ### Directory Listener

 The `file:Listener` is used to monitor all the files and subdirectories inside the specified directory.

-A `Listener` endpoint can be defined using the mandatory parameter `path` and the optional parameter `recursive` as follows:
+A `Listener` endpoint can be defined using the mandatory `path` parameter  and the optional `recursive` parameter  as follows.

 ```ballerina
 listener file:Listener inFolder = new ({